 Safety should be your top priority when selecting medical beds.
 Ensure that any bed you consider meets all relevant safety standards and is constructed from high-quality materials designed to withstand the demands of a busy healthcare facility.

-QUICK TIP Compliance with FDA entrapment guidelines can help decrease the risk of bed entrapment in your community.
+Compliance with FDA entrapment guidelines can help decrease the risk of bed entrapment in your community.

 All beds sold by Direct Supply meet FDA standards when used with a properly fitting mattress.
 For more information on these guidelines, including tips for creating safe bed systems, please download a free copy of our Entrapment Guide today.